hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/QuickStart.md

 # Quick Start
 ### Your First Query
 For this example we are going to query the NHANES i2b2/tranSMART resource to obtain the mean systolic pressure for all males.
-We want to have this data returned to us in CSV format so that we may analyze it later with another piece of software.
+We will then download this data in CSV format so that we may analyze it later.

-##### Obtaining your access key
+#### Obtaining your access key
 * Go to [NHANES](https://nhanes.hms.harvard.edu) i2b2/tranSMART site
 * Click the 'Public User' button and then the user profile button.